gopal-iyer/surrogate_hessian_reaction_pathway_search/README.md

 This repository includes scripts to run the surrogate Hessian subspace optimization and saddle-point search algorithms based on the manuscript 'Force-free identification of minimum-energy pathways and transition states for stochastic electronic structure theories' by Iyer, Whelpley, Tiihonen, Kent, Krogel, and Rubenstein (2024).
 This repository may be updated as needed based on user feedback.

 # Prerequisites
-To reproduce the results in this manuscript, you will need to have access to the original [surrogate Hessian line-search](https://github.com/QMCPACK/surrogate_hessian_relax/tree/master) code and add it to your `PYTHONPATH`.
+To reproduce the results in the manuscript, you will need to have access to the original [surrogate Hessian line-search](https://github.com/QMCPACK/surrogate_hessian_relax/tree/master) code (and all associated Python and QMCPACK-related packages) and add it to your `PYTHONPATH`.

 # Usage
 Inside the NH3_inversion and SN2_reaction directories, there are extensive README files that will guide you through the various calculations step by step.